New England tree frog: Behaviour

-Male frogs start calling at night in August or September and the breeding season continues until December, the call being described as a series of “orak..orak..orak” sounds continuing for about ten seconds.
+Male frogs start calling at night in August or September and the breeding season continues until December, the call being described as a series of "orak..orak..orak" sounds continuing for about ten seconds.
 The males advertise their presence from logs or low vegetation beside streams, especially favouring Callicoma and Lomandra.
 The eggs are laid in shady parts of the stream and attached to submerged vegetation.
 The tadpoles grow to a length of about 35 mm and are unique among Australian treefrog tadpoles in not having horny beaks, instead having a ring of tentacle-like papillae surrounding the mouth.
 It is not known on what the tadpoles feed but the adult frogs are presumed to eat small invertebrates.
 Their habits outside the breeding season are little known.

 Status

 The New England tree frog has a very restricted range and fragmented population, with an area of occurrence of less than 20000 km2.
 It is an uncommon frog and its habitat is threatened by clearance of vegetation along riverbanks and by pollution, and some of the streams in which the frog breeds have been stocked with exotic fish such as trout.
 For these reasons, the IUCN has assessed this frog as being a "vulnerable species".
+As of September 2023, the species is also classified as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999.